 Courses and Workshops

-The following is a sample list of courses and workshops provided or endorsed by the Northern Michigan University Center for Economic Education and Entrepreneurship.
+The following is a sample list of courses and workshops that the Northern Michigan University Center for Economic Education and Entrepreneurship has provided or endorsed in the past.
 If you are an Upper Peninsula educator looking to incorporate economic education and entrepreneurship into your classrooms, please contact the CEEE if you are interested in hosting a presentation or would like the material to do it yourself.

 This award-winning video series stars 4 children and their invisible friend, who helps them solve real-life economics problems.
 Five 15-minute videos, with animated reviews, impart lessons of scarcity, opportunity cost, consumption, production, and interdependence.

 - Financial Fitness for Life: Steps to Financial Fitness